kveg/kveg.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Waseda University
+* B.A. in Waseda University, Tokyo, Japan
-* M.A. in Waseda University
+* M.A. in Waseda University, Tokyo, Japan
-* Graduate school, London School of Economics, University of London
+* Graduate school, London School of Economics, University of London, London, U.K.

 Work experience
 ======